iitm-rohandhatbale/Absenteeism-at-Company-Problem/README.md

 To avoid multicollinearity we will drop first column of 'reason_columns'.

 Creating dummy variable of 28 categories and use them as it is is not very practicle.
-So we will group these 28 categories into 4 differebt categories .
+So we will group these 28 categories into 4 different categories .

 * Reason_type_1 = resons 1-14
 * Reason_type_2 = resons 15-17
 * Reason_type_3 = resons 18-21
 * Reason_type_4 = resons 22-28

+### Analysis of Date Column

+*Extract 'month' and 'day of the week' from Date value as a separate variable

+### Analysis of the Education Column

+Education is a categorical variable

+* 1:High School
+* 2:Graduate
+* 3:Post Graduate
+* 4:Phd

+### Analysis of 'Absenteeism Time in Hours' Column

+Absenteeism time of an employee ranges from 0 hrs to 120 hrs in the given data with mean and also median of 3 hrs.
+So, we will convert this quantitative variable to ordinal variable.

+All the values which are above median will be noted as 1 and below it will be noted as 0 , and this notetion will be saved in 'Excessive Absenteeism' column

+This 'Excessive Absenteeism' will be our target or dependent variable.

+## Standerdizing the Data:

+*standerdizing is an important part of data preprocessing.
+Standerdizing converts data set into Standerd Normal distribution in wich all the variable have mean = 0 and Variance = 1.

+* Dummy variables are excluded from the Standerdization because of some obevious reasons.

+## Splitting the dataset into Train Test

+## Machine Learning Part

+After the data is preprocessed we will